Chart Color Schemes

 Dunsborough's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Dunsborough, with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 58% of the total population (4,517 people), compared to 52.6% across the rest of WA.
+Dunsborough's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is high at approximately 58%, or about 4,683 people, compared to 53.6% in the rest of WA.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.4 and 6.3% of residents respectively.
-A total of 74.6% of residents declare themselves completely clear of medical ailments, compared to 69.5% across the rest of WA.
-As of 18.9% of residents are aged 65 and over (1,475 people), which is lower than the 20.0% in the rest of WA.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 7.4 and 6.3% of residents respectively, while 74.6% report being completely free from medical ailments, compared to 69.5% in the rest of WA.
+As of 2021, 18.9% of Dunsborough's residents are aged 65 and over (1,530 people), lower than the 20.0% in the rest of WA.
+Health outcomes among seniors in Dunsborough are particularly strong, outperforming general population health metrics.

 Frequently Asked Questions - Health